 Tony presented a 5-6 hour Saturday Breakfast show for Peremier Christian Radio for over 13 years (1997-2010).
-Due to work ?pressures, Tony now only presents a two-hour? solo show, the ‘Saturday Quiet Time’, from 6 am? until 8am every Saturday (2010 – to date).
+Due to work pressures, Tony now presents a two-hour solo show, the ‘Saturday Quiet Time’, from 6 am until 8am every Saturday (2010 – to date).
 He also contributes to a number of radio stations, including being a regular contributor to BBC Radio 2’s Pause For Thought on Vanessa Feltz’s Early Breakfast Show (previously with Vanessa Feltz for many years and now with Owain Wyn Evans), and occasionally Zoe Ball’s Breakfast Show and also on BBC Radio 4).
 Tony is also a member of the Advisory Board for the Religion and Media Centre.

 How it began

 Back in the late ’70s, Tony established ‘Catch 45 mobile discotheque’ in the Epsom (Surrey) area, which he ran semi-professionally with a friend, Martin, for many years.
 At that time, he used to work during the day for a firm City Stockbrokers and as a DJ in the evenings.

 Tony’s involvement in broadcasting began in hospital radio and later with Easter People radio.
 In 1995 he became the presenter of the ‘Talk Shop’ on Ten 17 FM (part of Essex FM).

 - Mobile DJ (5 yrs) 1978-1983